-Bird (1952; Tate, London), one of a number of bird sculptures, and her first success, with its alert, menacing stance, characterizes her early work.
-Although she made many drawings and prints, she is best known for her outdoor bronze sculpture, which has a distinctive cut and worked surface.
-This was created by her adding plaster to an armature, which was then worked back into with a chisel and surform.
-This process contradicts the very essence of "modelling form" established in the modelling tradition and defined by Rodin's handling of clay.
+Frink's first real artistic success was 'Bird' (1952; Tate, London), to be one of many avian sculptures, typical of her early work with its characteristic alert and menacing stance.
+Although she made many drawings and prints, she is most widely known for her monumental bronze sculptures, which have a distinctive cut and worked surface.
+This was created by casting from an original armature that was built up with plaster, then worked back with a chisel and surform.
+The process contradicts the very essence of "modelling form" established in the tradition and defined by Rodin's handling of clay.

-Frink’s sculpture, lithographs and etchings drew on archetypes of masculine strength, struggle and aggression.
 The 1980s held capstones for Frink's career.
-In 1982, a new publishing firm proposed to produce a catalogue raisonné and the Royal Academy planned a retrospective of her life's work.
-The date of the retrospective, originally to be held in 1986, was moved forward a year due to space demands at the gallery, causing Frink some headaches due to her busy commissioned work schedule.
+In 1982, a publisher proposed to produce a catalogue raisonné of her work, while the Royal Academy planned a mid-career retrospective.
+The date of the exhibition, originally 1986, was moved forward by a year due to demands at the gallery; this would not have been a problem lest for Frink's notoriously busy work schedule.

 Tirelessly, Frink continued to accept commissions and sculpt, as well as serve on advisory committees, meet with art students who had expressed an interest in her work and pursue other public commitments.
 Frink kept up this hectic pace of sculpting and exhibiting until early 1991 when an operation for cancer of the oesophagus caused an enforced break.
 However, a few short weeks later Frink was again sculpting and preparing for her exhibitions.
 In September, she underwent a second surgery.
 Again, Frink did not let this hold her back, proceeding with a planned trip for exhibitions to New Orleans, Louisiana, and New York City.